The Ultimate Ghent Visitor Guide and Photo Gallery

 Education and the Arts

-Ghent University was founded by Dutch King William I in 1817 before the state of Belgium itself was.
+Dutch King William I founded Ghent University in 1817 before the state of Belgium was.
 The student population is around 44,000 students.
 The campus is beautiful to explore as the whole city is.

 Along with five other Universities in Ghent, more than 25 percent of the city population are students.
 It makes it understandable why there is such a young vibe and a busy social scene here.